 Each lot of Ethiopia Reko Koba Kochere coffee undergoes an initial fermentation that lasts 36-48 hours, with the water being refreshed twice daily after its initial fill.
 After the fermentation, 6-8 workers begin to agitate the parchment with wooden rakes using a uniform motion and flush it with fresh water, allowing for lower density parchment to be separated and dried, while the heavier density parchment will undergo a traditional “double wash” for an additional 12-24 hours as needed.
 Finished parchment is laid out on raised drying tables that are labeled per lot.
 Raised drying tables expose the parchment to valley winds to help aeration; they’re covered at noon, overnight and also in the case of rainfall to protect from overly stressful or extreme conditions.
 Drying can take up to 7-10 days during which the parchment is constantly monitored and turned to painstakingly remove defects and maintain a uniform degree of moisture (between 10.5 – 11.5%).
 When ready the parchment is removed from the beds and kept at a storehouse until it is sold and shipped to the dry mill for final processing.

-The coffee growing community in the Gedeo Zone has experienced significant setbacks this year.
+The coffee growing community in the Gedeo Zone has experienced significant setbacks in 2017.
 Over 40 washing stations have been destroyed or severely crippled early in the season, when many Gedeo people participated in an uprising against other competing tribes from other coffee enterprises.
 Many drying stations and coffee storehouses were damaged along with many small businesses that suffered broken windows and arson.
 Tragically, several lives were lost in the demonstrations.
 To make matters worse, for the first time since the 1950’s frost damaged thousands of coffee-producing acres, along with enset crops, a staple food for Gedeo people.
 Certain microclimates were affected more than others, but no doubt this will significantly impact coffee production coming from Yirgacheffe well into the next few years.
 Despite some negative hurdles, producers throughout Gedeo are beginning to see a new day, bolstered by new legislation that officially legalizes trade with wash stations; this is widely seen as much needed victory in eliminating corrupt and dishonest coffee brokers.
 It is our hope that as a result producers will be able to freely develop longer-term relationships, giving opportunity for better premiums for top-quality cherry and parchment.

 The Kochere district (or “woreda”) is part of the Southern Nations Nationalities and Peoples Region (SNNPR) within the larger Gedeo Zone, named after the Gedeo people.
 The SNNPR shares a border with Uganda to the west, Kenya to the south and the Oromia region to the east.
 Coffee production remains the primary agricultural industry in the SNNPR, which also claims the woreda of Yirgacheffe.